-This article will explain the meaning of a message or alert with ‘Website NFC tag’ or ‘NFC Tag Detected’, the meaning of related messages, and what to do if you want to stop those messages.
+This article explains the meaning of a message or alert with ‘Website NFC tag’ or ‘NFC Tag Detected’, the meaning of related messages, and what to do if you want to stop those messages.
 They can appear on your phone and might confuse or annoy you.
 However, they can also be useful.
 To understand, use, and perhaps prevent Website NFC tag messages on your lock screen, read on!

 Contents